 Also Check: Popular Cloud Service Providers.

+Caching is a technique used by both operating systems and browsers to store DNS resource records.
+This process reduces redundancy by eliminating the need to repeatedly query the DNS server for the same information.
 If a device recently accessed a website, the IP address can be retrieved from its cache, speeding up the connection process.

 Most operating systems can maintain a local copy of DNS lookups, enabling quick access to necessary information for resolving URLs to their respective IP addresses.